godarklight/concorde/ReadmeConcorde-jbsim.txt

 Supersonic descent
 ------------------
-- decelerate speed until 325-380 kt before starting the descent (B).
+- decelerate speed until 350 kt before starting the descent (G).
 - deceleration is started at 250 NM : 165 NM from Mach 2.0 FL580 to Mach 1.0 at FL350 (A3).
 - maintain the 50 ft climb rate to accelerate the deceleration.
 - maintain the 325-380 kt speed during the descent.